benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Instead of listening to model changes and re-rendering
-- We _should_ just update the `<span>` ourselves after updating the odel
+- We _should_ just update the `innerHTML` of the `<span>` ourselves after updating the model
 - Full `render` would only be for the initial render
 - This is fine for this simple case; very easy to follow
 - Nightmare when there are lots of events
-- Confession: when I have to go back to Backbone I just do it the easy way!
+- Confession: when I _have_ to go back to Backbone I just do it the easy way!
+- If you see some UI flashing on Eventbrite, I may be to blame 😂

 /////